-Twisted uses a customized trac-post-commit-hook to enable ticket updates based on svn commit logs.
+Twisted's Trac installation is notified when the Git repository changes, and will update the ticket depending on the Git commit logs.
 When making a branch for a ticket, the branch name should end in -<ticket number>, for example my-branch-9999.
 This will add a ticket comment containing a changeset link and branch name.
 To make your commit message show up as a comment on a Trac ticket, add a refs #<ticket number> line at the bottom of your commit message.
-To automatically close a ticket on Trac as Fixed and add a comment with the closing commit message, add a Fixes:#<ticket number> line to your commit message.
+To automatically close a ticket on Trac as Fixed and add a comment with the closing commit message, add a Fixes: #<ticket number> line to your commit message.
 In general, a commit message closing a ticket looks like this: